 One of the coolest features of the Samsung Galaxy Note series is how you can take out the S Pen stylus and just scribble on the lock screen of the phone, even without unlocking it.
 Well, you can do the same on the iPad and the iPhone as well.
 And it is really cool on the iPad if you have an Apple Pencil handy.

-In a world full of big and bigger displays, only two styluses have managed to make space for themselves, the Samsung S Pen that comes with the Samsung Galaxy Note series and the Apple Pencil which accompanies the iPad and the iPad Pro.
-And these two styluses could not be more different, one pretty much has a brain of its own, while the other is as humble as the pencil in its name (though extremely powerful, when combined with the right apps).
+In a world full of big and bigger displays, only two styluses have managed to make space for themselves, the Samsung S Pen which comes with the Samsung Galaxy Note series and the Apple Pencil, which accompanies the iPad and the iPad Pro.
+And these two styluses could not be more different; one pretty much has a brain of its own, while the other is as humble as the pencil in its name (though extremely powerful when combined with the right apps).
 But for all its humility, the Apple Pencil can help you make notes on the lock screen of the iPad, a bit like the S Pen can on the Galaxy Note series.

 Here’s how you go about it: